-Throughout 2015-2016 service staff were involved in numerous meetings, consultations and discussion forums in relation to the Targeted Earlier Intervention reforms being undertaken by FACS.
+Throughout 2016-2017 service staff were involved in numerous meetings, consultations and discussion forums in relation to the Targeted Earlier Intervention reforms being undertaken by FACS.
 The reform will redesign the service system at a district level, with a stronger focus on supporting Aboriginal families, families with children aged 0-3 years and young parents.
-Our current Program Level Agreement and Funding Deed will cease at 30 June 2017 experienced and highly skilled social worker and all the staff can benefit from her practice wisdom, knowledge and understanding.